Luminous Orange: History

 Luminous Orange was originally conceived as a four-piece girl band by Rie Takeuchi in 1992 after being inspired by a Pale Saints concert.
-The group has often been categorized as alternative, dream pop, and shoegaze.
-Because of their appearance on Cornelius' label Trattoria Records they are also considered as Shibuya-kei.
+The group has often been categorized as alternative, dream pop, and shoegaze, although Takeuchi has expressed distate for labeling her music with genres.
+Because of their appearance on Cornelius' label Trattoria Records Luminous Orange has also been considered as Shibuya-kei.

 In 1998, the band released the Puppy Dog Mail EP on former Pale Saints member Ian Masters' label Friendly Science Enregisterments.
 The title track from the EP subsequently appeared on a compilation released by Trattoria.
 That same year, Takeuchi made an appearance on Friendly Science Orchestra's Miniature Album, which was awarded Single of the Week by NME.
 The following year, Luminous Orange released the mini album Luminousorangesuperplastic, which drew praise from Shutoku Mukai of Number Girl.
 The band went on to release a maxi single in 2000 under the similar title of Luminousorangesugarplastic.

 By 2002, the band had become Takeuchi's solo project with guest musicians.
-That same year brought the release of the band's album Drop You Vivid Colours on the Tone Vendor label.
+That same year brought the release of the album Drop You Vivid Colours on the Tone Vendor label.
 The album was described as being "far more richly produced, with multiple layers of sound giving it a texture and depth that previous albums lacked."
 Hiroko Kawakami of the band Caucus cited the album as one of the records which influenced her.

 In 2004, Luminous Orange played at the CMJ Music Marathon in New York.
 The band returned to America in 2006, playing at SXSW in Austin, Texas.
 They performed again at the festival the following year.